-If you are using a different port range, the selected port range must be 10 consecutive ports and the wireless.ini file in the Socket directory must be updated to show the first port number being used in service port.
+If you are using a different port range, the selected port range must be 10 consecutive ports and the wireless.ini file in the Socket directory must be updated to show the first port number being used in service_port.

-Additionally, the DR300 recorders must be updated to include a new port range before it can be implemented internally, and in order to accomplish this a new URLKEY.dat file is required.
-You must contact North-

-East Monitoring or your distributor to get more information on how to update the Settings on the DR300.
+Additionally, the recorders must be updated to include a new port range before it can be implemented internally, and in order to accomplish this a new urlkey.dat file is required.
+You must contact NorthEast Monitoring or your distributor to get more information on how to update the Settings on the recorder.